oracle-livelabs/adb/atp-twitter-api/explore-apex/explore-apex.md

     ![Word map for hashtags](images/word-map.png)

-Thank you for completing this lab.
+Thank you for completing this lab!

 ## Acknowledgements